gincoat/gincoat.github.io/docs/getting-started.md

 ```
 this will produce an executable file with the name of your project in the root directory of your project

-Next, run the executable file using following command:
+Next, run the executable file using the following command:
 ```go
 ./[name-of-the-executable-file]
 ```